dbperry17/MD-public/README.md

 As a result, altering pretty much anything in the library requires me to make a new commit because that is the only way to save changes to the file.

 Further, the lack of integration with Git means that using branches and pull-requests as a way to limit the amount of commits in main is difficult.
 I have made *some* attempts to solve this, but my main focus remains on getting the code to work rather than have a pretty commit history.

+# Current Status

+Honestly, I started out seeing if it was possible to do one thing, succeeding, and then seeing if it was possible to do another thing, and then repeating.

+At this point, the code is currently not working like I want it to, and I think it may be best to restart from scratch to plan things properly now that I know my end goal.